jamilualqadiree/ArcConnect/README.md

 # ArcConnect

-ArcConnect is a Web3 onboarding platform built on Arc that simplifies blockchain adoption through secure wallet connection, user onboarding, and seamless payment experiences.
+ArcConnect is a simple Web3 onboarding platform built on Arc.
+It helps new users discover the Arc ecosystem, learn the basics of Web3, connect a wallet, and access useful resources in one place.
+Our goal is to make getting started with Web3 simple and accessible for everyone.

 ## Features
-- Secure wallet connection
+- Beginner-friendly Web3 onboarding
-- Easy user onboarding
+- Wallet connection guide
-- Seamless payment experience
+- Arc ecosystem explorer
-- Built on Arc ecosystem
+- Learning resources and community links

 ## Vision
-Our goal is to make blockchain adoption simple, secure, and accessible for everyone.
+To lower the barrier to Web3 adoption by providing a simple onboarding experience for new users on Arc.

 ## Status
-🚧 This project is currently under development.
+🚧 MVP (Minimum Viable Product) – currently in the prototype stage and under active development.